To Top

 State of Play

-• Indiana is poised to join a growing list of states moving to ban online sweepstakes casinos, impacting players and operators nationwide.
+• Indiana is poised to join a growing list of states that are moving to ban online sweepstakes casinos, potentially impacting players and operators nationwide.

 • State Rep. Ethan Manning has introduced a bill aimed at outlawing these dual-currency platforms, continuing a legislative trend seen across several large US markets.